Reopen NY: Businesses can deny entry to people not wearing face coverings, Cuomo says

-The promised executive order from Cuomo comes as restrictions on shops are beginning to loosen around the state, though not yet in New York City.
+The promised executive order authorizing businesses to deny entry to people without face covering comes as outbreak-related restrictions on shops are beginning to loosen, though not yet in New York City.

 "We're giving the store owners the right to say, 'If you're not wearing a mask, you can't come in.'"
 Cuomo said at his daily briefing.
 "That store owner has a right to protect themselves.
 That store owner has a right to protect the other patrons in that store."